-As we have written previously, the Labor Department's current policy continues to be that it will enforce the FLSA even as to work performed by undocumented workers.
+As we have written previously, USDOL's current policy continues to be that it will enforce the FLSA even as to work performed by undocumented workers.
 Agency officials are of the view that employers must pay not less than the required FLSA minimum-wage and overtime compensation for the work performed by these individuals in the U.S., even if they were not legally authorized to do that work.

-Moreover, as recently as last year, the Eighth U.S. Circuit Court of Appeals in St. Louis and the Eleventh U.S. Circuit Court in Atlanta ruled that undocumented workers may sue to recover the wages the FLSA requires to be paid for their work.
+Moreover, as recently as last year, the Eighth and Eleventh Circuit U.S. Courts of Appeals ruled that undocumented workers may sue to recover the wages the FLSA requires to be paid for their work.